RyanBijkerk/logitblog-website/_posts/2023-08-18-mastering-mocking-with-pester-commandnotfoundexception.md

 Source: [Mock](https://pester.dev/docs/commands/Mock){:target="_blank"}

 When conducting code tests, the objective is to validate the logic of a script or function without actually executing it.
-Imagine a scenario where a script is designed to delete user accounts from Azure Active Directory.
+Imagine a scenario where a script is designed to delete user accounts from Microsoft Entra, which is the new name for Azure Active Directory.
 Naturally, during testing, you wouldn't want actual deletions to occur.
 Mocking a commandlet replaces its genuine execution during tests, granting you the ability to manipulate behaviors and create diverse test scenarios.

 To illustrate, consider the following mock commandlet: